Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Introduction

 \section{Introduction}

 A fundamental problem in the study of any locally homogeneous geometric structure is simply to construct examples of such structures, and a basic way to produce new examples is to combine formerly known ones.
 With this goal in mind, an easy way to topologically combine two manifolds is to form their connected sum, which raises then the natural question wether the connected sum of two geometric manifolds can be endowed with a geometric structure combining the ones of the two pieces.
 In the case of flat conformal Riemannian manifolds for instance, locally modelled on the round sphere $\Sn{n}$ with the conformal action of $\PBio{1}{n+1}$, or in the one of spherical CR-manifolds modelled on $\partial\mathbf{H}^n_{\C}$ with the CR action of $\PBiu{1}{n}$, previous works established such \emph{geometric connected sums} (see \cite{kulkarni_principle_1978} for the former and \cite{Burns-Shnider, falbel_non-embeddable_1992} for the latter).
-Both of these structures have however the common important property to be modelled on \emph{rank one} simple Lie groups, and to the best of our knowledge no such gluing procedures were yet described for \emph{higher-rank} geometries in dimension strictly greater than two.
+However, both of these structures share the important common feature that they are modelled on \emph{rank one} simple Lie groups.
 Our goal in this paper is to introduce such a notion of \emph{geometric surgery} for three-dimensional \emph{flag structures}, which are one of the simplest higher-rank geometries and are modelled on the three-dimensional flag space under the action of $\PGL{3}$.
-We will see that flag structure surgeries involve not anymore connected sums, but gluings along genus two surfaces.
-We then initiate the study of these surgeries and use them to produce new examples of flag structures of various geometric flavours.
+Flag structure surgeries will involve gluings along genus two surfaces.
+We then initiate the study of these surgeries and use them to produce new examples of flag structures.